forslund/mopidy_skill/README.md

 git clone http://github.com/forslund/mopidy_skill.git
 ```

-and copy desired skills to the `mycroft/mycroft/skills` directory or your directory for third party skills (`~/.mycroft/third_party_skills/` by default)
+into `mycroft/mycroft/skills` directory or your directory for third party skills (`~/.mycroft/third_party_skills/` by default)

 ### Mopidy Setup

+Mopidy configuration is complex and this description will only touch the areas that are relevant for the skill.

-in *~/.config/mopidy/mopidy.conf* (if it doesn't exist it needs to be created) under
+In *~/.config/mopidy/mopidy.conf* (if it doesn't exist it needs to be created) under

 `[spotify] `

+make sure the following parameters are entered

 ```
 enabled=true